Archdiocese of Lucca

 The Archdiocese of Lucca (Archidioecesis Lucensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Italy.
-The diocese dates back as a diocese to the 1st century; it became an archdiocese in 1726.
-The episcopal see is Lucca.
-It is not a metropolitan see, has no suffragan dioceses, and is exempt directly to the Holy See.
+The diocese dates back as a diocese to at least the 4th century; it became an archdiocese in 1726.
+The seat of the archbishop is in Lucca, in the cathedral of S. Martino.
+It is not a metropolitan see, has no suffragan dioceses, and is an exempt diocese, that is immediately subject (exempt) to the Holy See (Papacy).

 History

 During the Gothic Wars the city of Lucca was besieged and taken by Totila in 550.
 Hoping for assistance from the Franks, the Lucchesi obstinately resisted the attack of Narses, surrendering only after a siege of seven months (553).
 It later fell into the hands of the Lombards, was thenceforward a place of great importance, and became the favourite seat of the Marquesses of Tuscany.

 In 981 Otto II, Holy Roman Emperor bestowed on its bishop civil jurisdiction over the entire diocesan territory; but in 1081 Emperor Henry IV made it a free city and conferred other favours upon it, especially in the way of trade.
 This was the origin of the Republic of Lucca.
 Lucca was generally on the side of the pope against the emperor, and hence joined the League of S. Ginesio (1197).